-Each cabin has space for up to 8 campers.
-All cabins are arranged by age so campers of the same age stay in cabins together.
-Each cabin of 8 campers is mentored and supervised by 2 cabin counselors.
+Each cabin has space for up to 8 campers.* All cabins are arranged by age so campers of the same age stay in cabins together.
+Each group of campers is mentored and supervised by 2 cabin counselors.

 At Camp Hochelaga, the social, emotional and physical safety of campers is our top priority.
 Engaged supervision, support and guidance from our camp counselors and larger staff team plays a central role in maintaining safety at all times.
 In alignment with American Camp Assocation standards, Camp Hochelaga strives to maintain a staff to camper ratio of 1:4 and never operates with a ratio larger than 1:8 during times when campers are in cabins and overnight, and a staff to camper ratio that is never greater than 1:10 during daily activities.
 Camp counselors sleep near cabins, and counselors are directly engaged with campers during mid-day cabin times, and during meals, activities and transitions.
 Our camp staff team is trained to build positive mentor-based relationships with campers so they can offer individualized support, maintain a culture free of bullying, and meet the care needs of each camper in their group.
 Camp Hochelaga maintains these supervision ratios and practices during all off-site trips and changeover weekends.